 One of the clearest benefits of online learning is in its outcome — equipping you with the necessary know-how, ultimately improving your work performance.

 Enrolling in online courses enables you to gain new skills, improve existing knowledge, and stay on top of industry movements.
 Jobs evolve over time, especially with global developments and the adoption of new technologies, among other factors.
-Online learning empowers professionals of all backgrounds to be better equipped at handling workplace challenges.
+Online learning empowers professionals of all backgrounds to be better equipped to handle workplace challenges.
 With higher competence comes better opportunities at work.

 2. It is much more accessible.